-CHERISH™ (CHildren Encouraged by Relationships in Secure Homes) is a program that offers a variety of services to promote the social/emotional well-being of children in out-of-home placements (or “dependency”).
+CHERISH™ (CHildren Encouraged by Relationships in Secure Homes) is a program that offers a variety of services to promote the social/emotional well-being of children involved in the child welfare system who are living in out-of-home placements (or “dependency”).

-Our theory of change is that when interventions for each child and caregiver are individualized and include: listening to concerns, exploring possible solutions, in-the-moment play, and other regulating activities as well as systems support and advocacy; attachment security increases and unnecessary placement disruptions decrease.
 CHERISH focuses on relationships.
-By establishing relationships with key people involved in a child’s life, CHERISH therapists aim to minimize trauma, stabilize placements, and facilitate healthy transitions for children in foster care.
-We advocate for best practice around foster/birth parent connections, visitation, effective placement transitions, and ongoing caregiver support.
-By being in communication with all of the important people in a child’s life, we help lessen the stress that children and families can experience within systems.
-While CHERISH staff do not advocate for a particular permanent plan, we do support reunifications whenever possible and encourage relationships between caregivers and birth parents.
+By establishing relationships with key people involved in a child’s life, CHERISH therapists aim to minimize trauma, stabilize placements, and facilitate healthy transitions when necessary for children in the child welfare system.
+We advocate for best practice around caregiver/parent connections, visitation, effective placement transitions, and ongoing support.
+By being in communication with many of the important people in a child’s life, we help lessen the stress that children and families can experience within systems.
+While CHERISH staff do not advocate for a particular permanent plan, we do support reunification whenever possible and encourage relationships between caregivers and parents.

-CHERISH 0-3 is an Early Intervention infant mental health home-visiting program for children ages 0-3 living in out-of-home placements (see Contact – Referrals for a list of agencies that offer CHERISH services).
-A CHERISH therapist meets with a foster child and his/her out-of-home placement caregiver (typically a foster parent or relative caregiver) from 1-4 times/month, depending on need, until a child turns 3 years old.
-Interventions for each child-caregiver are individualized and often look like a mix of: listening to parent concerns, exploring possible solutions, and in-the-moment play and other regulating activities.
-A CHERISH therapist’s approach is always dyadic, so a parent or caregiver is always present during sessions.
+- CHERISH 0-3 is an Early Intervention program for children ages 0-3 who are living in out-of-home placements.
+A CHERISH provider meets with a child and their caregiver &/or parent from 1-4 times/month, depending on need, until a child turns 3 years old.
+Interventions for each child and family are individualized, but a CHERISH therapist’s approach is always dyadic so a parent or caregiver is always present during sessions.